 Bali builds the boat in 3 pieces, in a PVC foam sandwich and polyester resin, covered with an anti-osmosis gelcoat.
 The decks are built with plywood and monolithic resin and the bulkheads are in glued or laminated plywood.

 Well, this is where the Bali excceds all expectations isn´t it?
-I can´t think of another cat that gets close to this amount of space – Maybe the Leopards come close with their forward cockpit that is accessible through the saloon.
+I can´t think of another cat that gets close to this amount of space, certainly not in the performance category compared to the Outremer 45, for example, and not even in the cruising category.
+Maybe the Leopards come close with their forward cockpit that is accessible through the saloon.
 And the Nautitechs with their Open concept, but Bali has really gone “all in” here.

 It reminds me of a McConaghy catamaran but those boats are in an entirely different price bracket.
 But the basic feeling is the same – that of being in a spacious apartment.